-The SDGs are integrated-they recognize that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability.
-Sustainable Development Goals 9 and 11 are relevant to the Proposed Scheme (Table 2.2).
+The SDGs are integrated, and they recognise that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability.
+SDG 9 and SDG 11 are relevant to the Proposed Scheme and are outlined in Table 3.1.

-Table 2.2: Sustainable Development Goals relevant to the Proposed Scheme.
+Table 3.1: SDGs Relevant to the Proposed Scheme

-Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.1 Develop quality, reliable, sustainable, and resilient infrastructure, including regional and trans border infrastructure, to support economic development and human wellbeing, with a focus on affordable and equitable access for all Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable
+Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.1 Develop quality, reliable, sustainable, and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human wellbeing, with a focus on affordable and equitable access for all.
+Goal 11: Make cities and human settlements inclusive, safe, resilient, and sustainable Target 11.2 By 2030, provide access to safe, affordable, accessible, and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons.

-The need for the Proposed Scheme is supported the goals and targets set out in the relevant SDGs.
+The Proposed Scheme is supported by the goals and targets set out in the relevant SDGs.
 It will provide for enhanced walking, cycling and bus infrastructure, which will subsequently enable more efficient, safe and integrated sustainable transport movement along this corridor.

-In Ireland, the SDGs are being implemented through the National Implementation Plan 2018-2020 (DCCAE 2018), which is in direct response to the 2030 Agenda for Sustainable Development.
-It provides a whole-of-government approach to implement the 17 SDGs - see brief description later in the National Policy section (Section 2.3.3).
+In Ireland, the SDGs are being implemented through the Sustainable Development Goals National Implementation Plan 2018 - 2020 (Government of Ireland 2018c), which is in direct response to the 2030 Agenda for sustainable development.
+It provides a whole-of-government approach to implement the 17 SDGs (see brief description later in the National Policy Section (Section 3.5).

-2.3.2 European Union Law and Policy
+3.4 European Union Law and Policy

-2.3.2.1 Sustainable and Smart Mobility Strategy 2020
+3.4.1 Sustainable and Smart Mobility Strategy 2020